allisonamber/AbelmoschusEsculentus/README.md

  	license="public domain"
 url="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6b/Praline_Connection_New_Orleans_Sept_2018_Fried_Okra.jpg/640px-Praline_Connection_New_Orleans_Sept_2018_Fried_Okra.jpg">

-Today, Black chefs are taking this message of reconnecting with history and the past further by expanding the idea of ‘Black food.’ [^Ref 41] Famed chef Marcus Samuelsson pays tribute to modern Black chefs, creatives, and food historians in his cookbook The Rise: Soul of American Food, which includes dishes that represent the large catalog of Black cuisine. [^Ref 43] Noteworthy among them is his take on a southern tradition with the [“Leah Chase Gumbo”](https://content.ctpublic.org/recipes/leah-chase-gumbo/) recipe, which he named in honor of American chef Leah Chase.
+Today, Black chefs are furthering the message of reconnecting with history by expanding the idea of Black food. [^Ref 41] Famed chef Marcus Samuelsson pays tribute to modern Black chefs, creatives, and food historians in his cookbook The Rise: Soul of American Food, which includes dishes coming from the large catalog of Black cuisine. [^Ref 43] Noteworthy among them is his version of a southern tradition with the [Leah Chase Gumbo](https://content.ctpublic.org/recipes/leah-chase-gumbo/) recipe, named in honor of American chef Leah Chase, who was known as the Queen of Creole Cuisine.
 By giving credit to Chase, Samuelsson underscores the complex network and history of diverse, nutritional, and delicious recipes crafted by Black chefs.
 <param ve-image
 	label="Gumbo"
  	License="CC SA 2.0"
 url="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c1/Gumbo_%281027297591%29.jpg/640px-Gumbo_%281027297591%29.jpg">

-Half a century later, Black chefs are still working to reclaim their culinary traditions by publishing new cookbooks and recipes highlighting different regional takes on okra.
-For example, the Gullah Geechee matriarch Emily Meggett published a 2022 cookbook entitled Gullah Geechee Home Cooking with the aim of honoring her ancestry and repairing her peoples’ relationship with cooking and harvesting food.
+Gullah Geechee matriarch Emily Meggett is another Black chef working to reclaim Black culinary traditions through her cookbooks and recipes. highlighting different regional takes on okra.
+In 2022, Meggett published *Gullah Geechee Home Cooking* to honor her ancestry and repair her peoples’ relationship with cooking and harvesting food.
 To do so, Meggett calls on okra, black-eyed peas, corn, and other foods to illuminate the beauty of traditional African American cuisine and to remind her readers that “before we were American, before we were enslaved, we were a people with an identity and culture that worked in collaboration with the earth, and benefited from its offerings.”
-The reverence for African American culinary knowledge and history Meggett displays in her cookbook exemplifies the very attitude the soul food movement hoped to foster: one of respect and admiration for the food that helped them navigate a traumatic past.
+The reverence for African-American culinary knowledge and history that Meggett displays in her cookbook exemplifies the very attitude the soul food movement hoped to foster: one of respect and admiration for the food that helped them navigate a traumatic past.
 <param ve-image
 	label="Protrayal of Enslaved Gullah People" description="Painting of enslaved Gullah people on a South Carolina plantation"